aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

-With a Standard Java library, we had to implement a simple temporary class just to represent a user with two fields, and then we have a huge method where multiple exceptions can occur, but we wrapped it all into one *try/catch* block.
-Java 8 probably can help us to improve our code, but not as much as Vavr can.
+With a Core Java, we had to implement a simple temporary class just to represent a user with two fields, and then we have a huge method where multiple exceptions can occur, but we wrapped it all into one *try/catch* block.
+Java 8 probably can help us to improve our code, but not as much as *Vavr* would.
 First, let's review Java 8 solution:

 ```java
 public List<UserInfo> fetch(final List<String> urls) {